dalitun/applications/blueprint-jessie-openstack-cli/README_EN.md

 ## Episode xx : Blueprint-jessie-openstack-cli

-Ce stack vous permet d'installer openstack client et configurer vos credentials pour accéder aux API Cloudwatt via le shell.
+This stack helps you to control the different modules of the CloudWatt Openstack infrastructure.
+We start by Debian Jessie image with the openstack client installed and your credentials that will allow you to access the Cloudwatt API via the shell of the instance.

 ## Preparations